JevDsouza/Labs/Database Management/README.md

-Refer to the lab manual and the respective lab folders
+Refer to the lab manual (DBSLAB file) and the respective lab folders